Here you can find answers to some of the most frequently-asked questions about tutoring at Marymount.

 I haven’t been to the Student Academic Hub for tutoring before.
 How does it work?

 To get started with tutoring at the Hub, we recommend that you schedule an appointment in TutorTrac ahead of time.
 You can access TutorTrac under Sign On Links in the Portal.
 You can also call or stop by the Hub and someone at the front desk can help connect you with a tutor.

-15 minutes before your appointment begins, your tutor will add the Zoom link to your TutorTrac homepage, in the “Upcoming Appointments” box.
+If you have signed up for a virtual appointment, 15 minutes before your appointment begins, your tutor will add the Zoom link to your TutorTrac homepage, in the “Upcoming Appointments” box.
 Just click on that link at the start of your appointment to meet one-on-one with your tutor!

 Is tutoring free?

 Yes, tutoring is free for all students!
 You will never have to pay for your tutoring appointments.
 This cost is included in your tuition and the university offers this service to you for free.